stan-dev/cmdstanpy/docsrc/hello_world.rst

 The filenames follow the template '<model_name>-<YYYYMMDDHHMMSS>-<chain_id>' plus the file suffix '.csv'.
 CmdStanPy also captures the per-chain console and error messages.
+The ``output_dir`` argument is an optional argument which specifies the path to the output directory used by CmdStan.
+If this argument is omitted, the output files are written to a temporary directory which is deleted when the current Python session is terminated.

 .. ipython:: python